-- " Nappies are changed as necessary and in a timely manner. - " Staff use the correct language surrounding toileting and nappy changing. - " Setbacks and toileting accidents are treated in a sensitive and supportive way.
+- " Nappies are changed as necessary and in a timely manner. - " The correct language surrounding toileting and nappy changing is used. - " Setbacks and toileting accidents are treated in a sensitive and supportive way.
 Children are not made to feel embarrassed, ashamed or made to feel inadequate, or be punished about any aspect of using the toilet.